SimoAntikainen/community-sentiment-analysis/README.md

 PRAW-api is rate limited, which makes it slow for for extracting large quantities of data fast.

-For code and extended analysis see the `sentiment_analysis.ipynd` jupyter notebook.
+For code and extended analysis see the `sentiment_analysis.ipynb` jupyter notebook.

 ## Prerequisites